DISC Management Styles: Which Kind of Manager Are You?

 C-type people are focused on the process and achievement-driven.
 They are exceptionally hard-working and thorough with whatever they do.
 They are great critical thinkers who desire perfection and won’t let any details slip.

-C-types’ obsession with details often extends the decision making process, and therefore reduces team efficiency.
+C-types’ obsession with details often extends the decision making process and therefore reduces team efficiency.
 Their compliance with high standards may sometimes stress employees out and induce tension in their workplace relationships.

 As a C-type manager, bear in mind that although compliance with strong work ethics is a wonderful trait for success, cooperation with your teammates is also essential, and good cooperation starts with empathy and building strong bonds with them.
-Letting go of extreme controls and accepting your employees’ differences in work styles makes you a much likable boss.
+Letting go of extreme control and accepting your employees’ differences in work styles makes you a much likable boss.

-How important DISC is to managers
+How important DISC management styles are to managers

 “Knowing yourself is the beginning of all wisdom”, Aristotle once said.
 Complete understanding of DISC personalities and honest identification of your traits are the cornerstone of knowing and developing your personal and professional self.